danselmi/sycira/README.md

 ## Installation
 ### sycira
 sycira is based on the computer algebra system Maxima.
 This has to be installed to be able to use sycira.
-There is no need to install Sycira.
+There is no need to install sycira.
 You can load the package by giving the full path, for example:
 ```
 load("/home/username/sycira/sycira.mac");
 ```